 I’m less likely to be carried away.

 Two years ago, I was a carried away mess.
-Having a terribly low self-esteem and being rather naive, I wore my heart on my sleeve and was quick to put all my eggs in one basket.
+Having terribly low self-esteem and being rather naive, I wore my heart on my sleeve and was quick to put all my eggs in one basket.
 Inevitably, when things didn’t turn out the way I’d expected, I was severely broken.
 It’s true that time heals all wounds but the emotional scars never disappear.
 Their impact has been internalized into my character.

 So now?
 I’ve seen better.
 I’ve met all sorts of people and gone through all sorts of endings.
 Being cautious has become my second nature.
 Decisions are carefully evaluated.
 And people are chosen based on core values instead of superficial factors.

-I’m more compassionate, resilient and level-headed.
+I’m more compassionate, resilient, and level-headed.

-Only when you hit your rock bottom and do things you would never imagine yourself doing will you start to really empathize with other people and understand their course of actions.
+Only when you hit your rock bottom and do things you would never imagine yourself doing will you start to really empathize with other people and understand their course of action.
 You won’t just stay on your high horse and throw down your sympathy and pity while feeling better about yourself.
-You will stand on the ground, seeing yourself in other people’s situations and gradually become more forgiving, more accepting, more open-minded and less judgmental.
+You will stand on the ground, seeing yourself in other people’s situations and gradually become more forgiving, more accepting, more open-minded, and less judgmental.

 At least that’s what happened to me.
-The best part is that, I now know for a fact that I was strong enough to overcome all the pain I’d been caused, all the times I’d felt low and desperate enough to consider death, and If I’m patient, eventually a better day like this will come.
+The best part is that I now know for a fact that I was strong enough to overcome all the pain I’d been caused, all the times I’d felt low and desperate enough to consider death, and If I’m patient, eventually a better day like this will come.
 It’s my endless source of strength to keep on fighting and trying in the face of obstacles and failure.